A Guide to the BC Economy and Labour Market

 Home About the Guide BC's Economy Major Industries New Economy For More Information Appendices

-In this section, the tourism and high-tech sectors are reviewed.
-Some other industries that have exhibited particularly strong growth during the last fifteen years are also examined.
-Finally, the rapid growth in self-employment that has occurred since the 1990s is also discussed.
+Tourism, high tech sectors and other industries that have exhibited particularly strong growth during the last 15 years are a part of the new economy.
+Also, an overview of the rapid growth in self-employment that has occurred since the 1990s is included here.

 Measuring GDP and employment in the tourism and high-tech sectors